prtkgpt/questdb.io/docs/api/influxdb-line-protocol.md

 tags for different entries, QuestDB will adapt on the fly.
 :::

-Influx line protocol makes it possible to send data under different shapes.
+InfluxDB line protocol makes it possible to send data under different shapes.
 Each new entry may contain certain metadata tags or readings, and others not.
 Whilst the example just above highlights structured data, it is possible for Influx line protocol users to send data as follows.